GFDRR/rdl-standard/docs/reference/codelists.md

 The hazard_type codelist classifies hazard phenomena by the main hazard to which they relate.
 Hazard phenomena can also be classified by the hazard process to which they relate.
 For more information, see the [process_type codelist](#process_type).

-This codelist is referenced by the following properties:

 This codelist has the following codes:

 ```{csv-table-no-translate}